Developer documenting done right: why, who, what, where, when & how

 Code documentation is an investment that pays for itself over and over again.
 At the same time, we should make wise use of our investment resources by carefully considering the aspects of how, why, and for whom we are documenting in order to create and execute a comprehensive documentation plan.

 Swimm makes it easier for developers: with code-coupled editing, auto-sync, IDE integrations, Swimm keeps your documentation always up to date… and delivers it right where and when you need it.
-Become a part of Swimm’s growing developer community, and check out our free beta for yourself.
+Become a part of Swimm’s growing developer community, and check out our free Swimm demo.